prolike/Guides/Windows/gitBash.md

     - Paths
     - MinTTY / winpty

+### Fix to the path problem

+There is several problems with a mix a Windows pathing and Unix style pathing, however it seems like the fix for MinTTY / winpty also fix this problem.

 ### fix to the problem MinTTY / winpty

 You need to reinstall git bash, and instead of choosing 'Use MinTTY', you should choose 'Use Windows default console window' as shown in image below.